scottbez1/splitflap/README.md

 ## Electronics
+> [!NOTE]
-For small displays (up to 3 modules), you can skip the custom controller boards and use off-the-shelf ULN2003A driver modules plugged into an Arduino Uno.
-This is [partially documented in the wiki](https://github.com/scottbez1/splitflap/wiki/Electronics#basic-prototyping-alternative-electronics-approach) but may require some additional tinkering to get it to work. _Help wanted: if you'd like to help improve these instructions, please reach out in the Discord server, thanks!_
+> For small displays (up to 3 modules), you can skip the custom controller boards and use off-the-shelf ULN2003A driver modules plugged into an Arduino Uno.
+This is [partially documented in the wiki](https://github.com/scottbez1/splitflap/wiki/Electronics#basic-prototyping-alternative-electronics-approach)

-The Chainlink electronics system is the current recommended design, which allows for larger-scale displays by chaining more modules together and uses a more powerful microcontroller (ESP32) compared to the older "Classic" controller.
-It also adds the possibility of wifi and BLE control, though firmware support for this is very limited for now.
+> but may require some additional tinkering to get it to work. _Help wanted: if you'd like to help improve these instructions,
+> please reach out in the Discord server, thanks!_

+The "Chainlink" electronics system is designed to support long chains of driver boards to control medium/large displays (up to 100+ split-flap modules).
+It's also designed to be easy and cheap to order pre-assembled or build yourself, especially in higher quantities, due to its simple BOM and surface-mount components.

+To build a display, you'll need 3 different electronics:
+* One **Sensor PCB** for every split-flap module
+* One **Chainlink Driver** board for every 6 split-flap modules.
+This is what interfaces with the motors and sensors of each module.
+Chainlink Driver boards can be chained together to construct a large display.
+* An ESP32 microcontroller board.
+There are a few options:
+    * For small/medium displays, one of the **Chainlink Buddy** boards are recommended
+        * **Chainlink Buddy [T-Display]**  holds a Lilygo T-Display ESP32 module which includes a built-in LCD and 2 buttons
+        * **Chainlink Buddy [Breadboard]** makes it easy to connect a Chainlink Driver to a breadboard for prototyping, though you can also easily connect a Chainlink Driver to a breadboard with a few dupont wires.
+    * For large displays, the **Chainlink Base** provides a number of advanced features: central power management/distribution and fault monitoring, UART and RS-485 connections, configuration switches, and status LEDs.

 ### Sensor PCBs (1 per module)
 Each module needs a hall-effect sensor for start-up calibration and fault monitoring.